ensdomains/docs/ens-improvement-proposals/ensip-xx-profile-text-records.md

 #### Profile Service Keys

-A profile service key is a service key at the base of the namespace's hierarchy.
+A profile service key is a profile key derived from the root of the service's domain.
+E.g. `com.github`, `org.telegram`, etc.

 When creating a profile service key record, the value should be **void of optional service-specific formatting** such as prefixes like `/u/` or `@`.

 In the case that the value is always displayed in a certain format, the formatting may be kept.
 However, any parsing or processing done on said value should attempt to be compatible with values that do not have the formatting applied.

+In addition to profile service keys based on domains, there are exemptions that may be applicable to any service that does not have a specific associated domain (i.e. a decentralised service).
+For an exemption to apply, it must be explicitly listed here, or added retroactively by a future ENSIP.

+Initial exempted profile service keys are as follows:

+- `farcaster`
+- `lens`

 #### Image files